pawamoy/duty/README.md

 ## Todo

-- CLI `--list` option, to list the available duties and their description.
-- Aliases.
-I think I will replace `_` by `-` when registering a duty, and add the original name as an alias.
 - Better handling of missing duties arguments.
   Maybe simply print the error without a traceback:
   `release() missing 1 required positional argument: 'version'`